freeCodeCamp/guide/src/pages/python/python-2-vs-python-3/index.md

 Both Python 2 and Python 3 are cool.
 Most Linux and OSX distributions come pre-installed with Python 2 as the default Python.
 And Python 3 was born out of the insatiable quest of more readable, more beautiful language construct.

 So, the only question you need to concern yourself with right now; is which one you should pick.
-Yes, it takes time to even get familiar with most common aspects with either Python; and your time is important.
+Python 2 currently has its End Of Life date set to 2020.
+Meaning regular bugfixes are not guaranteed going forward and yes, it takes time to even get familiar with most common aspects with either Python; and your time is important.
 So, invest your time and effort wisely!

 If you are new to Python; you should pick Python 3\.
 While Python 2 is well-supported and popular; most common libraries and frameworks in Python prefer Python 3\.
 Django officially <a href='https://docs.djangoproject.com/en/1.9/faq/install/#faq-python-version-support' target='_blank' rel='nofollow'>recommends</a> Python 3\.
 Flask and all its dependencies are also <a href='http://flask.pocoo.org/docs/0.10/python3/#python3-support' target='_blank' rel='nofollow'>supported</a> on Python 3.